VIP Brother season 7

 VIP Brother 7, also known as VIP Brother: 100% напудрен (lit.
 100% powdered) was the seventh season of the Bulgarian reality television series VIP Brother, hosted by Niki Kanchev.
 The show launched on 13 September 2015 on Nova TV.
 Niki Kanchev and Aleksandra Sarchadjieva were the main presenters.
+The commentators this season were actor Ivan Laskin, Miss Bulgaria 2009 Antonia Petrova, Miss Bulgaria 1995 and VIP Brother 6 contestant Evgenia Kalkandjieva and PR expert and VIP Brother 6 contestant Evgeni Minchev.

-It concluded 62 days later on 13 November 2015.
-Georgi "Gino" Tashev won with Ernestina Shinova as the runner-up.
+The season concluded 62 days later on 13 November 2015.
+Gino Biancalana won with Ernestina Shinova as the runner-up.

 Housemates

 13 Housemates entered the House on Day 1.
 They were joined by 3 other Housemates on Day 2.